OBSKUUR Ghent Film Festival

 Obskuur Ghent Film Festival is dedicated to recognizing quality films and filmmakers and showcasing their work.
 This is a quarterly film festival with a unique screening operation.
 The festival showcases innovative, underground, experimental, and independent movies by aspiring local as well as international filmmakers.
 The festival will take place at the Alfred Sküll Art Gallery’s small and cozy 30 seat movie theatre.

-During the opening event, all the selected films will be screened to a small audience and will include some Q&As as well as free drinks.
+During the opening event, all the selected films will be screened in a loop and will include free drinks.
 After the opening session, the films will remain on display on the big screen and smaller screens as well at the Alfred Sküll Art Gallery.
 These gallery screenings will be open for walk-ins several times over the course of the following three months.
-All selected films will be screened approximately 36 times during the festival.
 It creates great exposure for the movies and their makers while introducing the audience to some obscure and experimental works they might have missed.

 Obskuur Ghent Film Festival motivates aspiring filmmakers to submit their innovative work and showcase their movies.
 Local and international artists are encouraged to submit their work for the opportunity to be featured in a festival that celebrates art.